SynchronetBBS/sbbs/xtrn/bullshit/readme.txt

 	2.1) Create a message area

+		This step is recommended, but optional.
+You can skip this part if you don't want Bullshit to pull bulletins out of a message base.

 		Launch SCFG (BBS->Configure in the Synchronet Control Panel on Windows.)

 		In 'Message Areas', select your local message group, and create a new